MSN Nurse Leader Admissions Requirements

 - Students awaiting their licensure exam may be admitted if they meet all other admissions criteria but must show proof of licensure prior to entering the third trimester of the program *

 - Completion of an introductory Statistics course with a grade of “C” or better, equivalent to MATH 211(Applied Statistics).
 Applicants who have not taken an introductory statistics class may take MATH 211 at WCU as part of their MSN program (must be taken prior to the Research class).

-One year of direct patient care nursing experience within the past five years is preferred. except for the FNP track which requires one year of full time experience in direct care prior to entering FNP core classes.
+One year of direct patient care nursing experience within the past five years is preferred–except for the FNP track which requires one year of full time experience in direct care prior to entering FNP core classes.

 *All students must have a current and unobstructed license in the United States prior to entering the third trimester of the program; an unobstructed license is required for degree completion and will be verified again prior to entering the practicum course.
-Failure to present a valid RN license will result in dismissal from the university until such time license is current and unobstructed.
+Failure to present a valid RN license will result in dismissal from the university until such time that the license is current and unobstructed.